NCAR/climate-primer-water/doc/ch3_baselines.rst

 particles and the intensity of precipitation, which has its own inaccuracies.
 The introduction of dual-polarization measurements has reduced, but not eliminated, these issues. **Calibration and maintenance:** Radar systems require regular calibration and maintenance to ensure their accuracy.
-Calibration must often be localized to account for regional climatic and environmental conditions, adding complexity to their operation.
+Calibration must often be adjusted locally to account for regional climatic and environmental conditions, adding complexity to their operation.
-**Spatial representation:** radar beams are of a certain width, and as such, the measurements implicitly are a type of representative average over the region of coverage.
-This can be a strength or a weakness depending on if the implicit sampling area corresponds to that of the researcher’s interest.
-Note that this spatial discretization also implicitly dampens extremes that would be captured through point-based gauge measurements. **Length of historical record and changes in estimation quality through time:** some of the most significant radar technologies did not become operational until the 1990s or later (with dual-polarization and doppler capabilities), so care should be taken when utilizing radar-based precision estimates preceding this time period.
-However, note that over the US it is possible to assess the level of uncertainty in derived radar precipitation estimates for a given location, as shown in the figure below of the Radar Quality Index (RQI), which shows the impact of non-uniform coverage of radar that is related to the elevation of the radar sample, distance from the radar, and the impact of mountains.
+**Spatial representation:** radar beams are a certain width, and as such, the measurements implicitly are a type of representative average over the region of coverage.
+This can be a strength or a weakness depending on whether the implicit sampling area corresponds to that of the researcher’s interest.
+Note that this spatial discretization also dampens extremes that would be captured through point-based gauge measurements. **Length of historical record and changes in estimation quality through time:** some of the most significant radar technologies did not become operational until the 1990s or later (with dual-polarization and doppler capabilities), so care should be taken when using radar-based precision estimates preceding this time period.
+However, note that over the US it is possible to assess the level of uncertainty in derived radar-precipitation estimates for a given location, as shown in the figure below of the Radar Quality Index (RQI), which shows the impact of non-uniform coverage of radar related to the elevation of the radar sample, distance from the radar, and the impact of mountains.

 |image7|

-*Figure: the Radar Quality Index (RQI) provides a measure how useful radar might be for precipitation estimates based on the amount of unblocked radar sampling below the freezing level.
-The scale is 0 to 100%, with the high end indicating good radar coverage, and the low end indicating poor coverage typically due to terrain blocking or increasing distance from the radar.
+*Figure: the Radar Quality Index (RQI) provides a measure for how useful radar might be for precipitation estimates based on the amount of unblocked radar sampling below the freezing level.
+The scale is 0 to 100%, with the high end indicating good radar coverage, and the low end indicating poor coverage, typically due to terrain blocking or increasing distance from the radar.
 This image is from February.
 The distance that high RQI values extend from the radar is typically better during summer when there is more convective precipitation and higher freezing levels.*

-Taken together, gauge-adjusted radar estimates provide some of the most dependable and accurate estimates of precipitation over the contiguous U.S. (CONUS), but with the following caveats: use outside of CONUS (e.g. insufficient radar coverage), in mountainous areas (e.g. beam blockage), variability in the quality of the estimates in space (e.g. range degradation) and time (e.g. changes in coverage and technologies used over the last 60 years).
+Taken together, gauge-adjusted radar estimates provide some of the most dependable and accurate estimates of precipitation over the contiguous U.S. (CONUS) with the following caveats: use outside of CONUS (e.g. insufficient radar coverage), in mountainous areas (e.g. beam blockage), variability in the quality of the estimates in space (e.g. range degradation) and time (e.g. changes in coverage and technologies used over the last 60 years).

-Below we provide a brief overview of some of the changes in radar estimates since their operational use by the National Weather Service in 1957.
+Below we provide a brief overview of some of the changes in radar estimates since their first operational use by the National Weather Service in 1957.

 .. dropdown:: **Radar technology changes**